akashXrahat/MATURE-AI-CHAT/README.md

 This method allows the bot to operate directly on Messenger accounts and is commonly used for **personal automation and testing purposes**.

+## 📜 License

+MIT License (No Derivatives)
+Redistribution allowed without modification only.

 ### ☁️ Supported Deployment Platforms

 - ☁️ **Replit**